CLASSES

 CHI KUNG / QIGONG

-Chi Kung is an ancient Chinese Healing Art which combines slow, graceful movements and controlled breathing to restore our health, rejuvenate our bodies and gain inner peace and harmony.
+Chi Kung is an ancient Chinese Medicine which combines slow, graceful movements and controlled breathing to restore our health, rejuvenate our bodies and gain inner peace and harmony.
 Also called Qigong or Qi Gung.

 ARTICLES